Plathond-com-Organization/silentcow/src/pages/index.md

 templateKey: index-page
 contactEmailId: moo@silentcow.uk
 title: 'Great, you found us! '
 subheading: "You can relax now.
-Your search for a simple cube tutorial is over.
-Keeping scrolling... \U0001F44B \U0001F92B \U0001F404"
+Your search for a simple cube tutorial is over.  \U0001F44B \U0001F92B \U0001F404"
 image: /img/home-cover.JPG
 mainpitch:
-  title: You are in good hands
+  title: We have been expecting you.
   description: >-
-    Cubing is making a comeback and we are here to serve as your introduction the world of speed solving.
+    Over the last few years cubing has made a comeback and we are here to serve as your introduction the world of speed solving.

     Now, do not be alarmed.
 We have spent allot of time to make sure we can